Chart Color Schemes

 An assessment of population growth drivers in Seaford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Seaford (SA) statistical area (Lv2), as estimated by AreaSearch, was around 4,858 as of November 2025.
-This figure reflects an increase of 365 people since the 2021 Census, which reported a population of 4,493 people in Seaford (SA) (SA2).
-The estimated resident population of 4,626, based on AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and an additional 41 validated new addresses since the Census date, indicates a population density ratio of 1,635 persons per square kilometer.
-This rate is higher than the average seen across national locations assessed by AreaSearch.
-The growth rate of 8.1% since the 2021 census exceeded that of both the SA3 area (6.2%) and the SA4 region, making Seaford a growth leader in the region.
-Overseas migration contributed approximately 41.0% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Based on ABS population updates and AreaSearch validation, Seaford's population was estimated at 4,858 as of Feb 2026.
+This reflected an increase of 365 people since the 2021 Census, which reported a population of 4,493.
+The change was inferred from AreaSearch's estimate of 4,626 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 1,635 persons per square kilometer, above national averages assessed by AreaSearch.
+Seaford's growth of 8.1% since the 2021 Census exceeded both SA3 area (6.4%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 41.0% to overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with Seaford expected to grow by 1,004 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Considering projected demographic shifts, the suburb of Seaford is expected to grow by 995 persons to 2041, reflecting a gain of 20.0% over the 17 years.

 Frequently Asked Questions - Population